storytellingron/ForTheLordRPG-DarkAges/index.md

 ## Die Rank Results (DRR) — Optional Rule
 - On success: (Total − Difficulty) ÷ 2 = **DRR bonus**.
 - On failure: (Difficulty − Total) ÷ 2 = **DRR penalty**.
-- DRR may be applied immediately to healing, repairs, treasure, aid, or penalties.
+- DRR may be applied immediately to healing, repairs, treasure, aid, or penalties like damage or gear wear.
-- GM discretion and situational use are encouraged.
+- GM can ignore this or use to help define the results of a roll.

 ## Combat
 - **Surprise / Ambush:** Opponents make an Awareness roll-off.
 Use highest Awareness from each group.
 Winners may get first free attack.
+The GM may give the highest Armor Save DRs of each group, as a bonus, to the other group!
 - **Faith Points** are rolled now, to be used for this encounter.
 - **Initiative Order:** loaded crossbows → ranged → spears → claws → light weapons → heavy weapons.
 May do an Awareness roll-off if similar.
 GM may use discretion.
 - **Turn Structure:** one **maneuver** + one **action**, or two maneuvers.